HNLMS Van Speijk (F802): Dutch service history

 An order for four Van Speijks was placed in 1962, with two more ordered in 1964.
 Van Speijk herself was laid down at the Amsterdam shipyard of Nederlandsche Dok en Scheepsbouw Maatschappij on 1 October 1963 and was launched on 5 March 1965.
 The ship was completed and entered service on 14 February 1967 with the pennant number F802.

+In 1970 Van Speijk was sent, together with the Van Galen, on a journey to the Far East.

 The ship received a mid-life modernization in Den Helder, starting on 24 December 1976 and lasting till 3 January 1979.

 8 February 1982 the ship together with the frigates Tromp, Callenburgh, Piet Hein, the destroyer Overijssel and the replenishment ship Zuiderkruis departed from Den Helder for a trip to the USA to show the flag and for 200 years diplomatic relations.
 The ships returned to Den Helder on 19 May 1982.

 From 1983 to 1984 Van Speijk served as stationship in the Netherlands Antilles.

 In 1986, she was put up for sale along with sister ships Tjerk Hiddes, Van Galen and Van Nes.
 The four ships then were purchased by Indonesia.
 Van Speijk was decommissioned in early 1986 and transferred to the Indonesian Navy on 1 November 1986.